johnardavies/transformer_example/README.md

 To run the example:

-1. clone the repo, download the english-german translation pairs from [anki](https://www.manythings.org/anki/) and unzip the file:
+1. clone the repo, cd into the directory and download the english-german translation pairs from [anki](https://www.manythings.org/anki/) and unzip the file:
 ```
 $ wget https://www.manythings.org/anki/deu-eng.zip && unzip deu-eng.zip
 ```